Vindmn1234/NSF-funding-research-project-/README.md

 2) *Awarded author's Google Scholar page* (linked from NSF awards) to collect his/her academic interests, h-index, and yearly citation counts three years before and after the award (<ins>3230</ins> entries in total);
-3) *Google Scholar page for publication* 3 years before and after NSF awards for each author from their Google Scholar page to collect publication-related information, including coauthors, journal of publication, paper tile and abstract (<ins>207370</ins> entries in total).
+3) *Google Scholar page for publication* (linked from author's Google Scholar page) 3 years before and after NSF awards for each author from their Google Scholar page to collect publication-related information, including coauthors, journal of publication, paper tile and abstract (<ins>207370</ins> entries in total).